ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: PDFiD
 Produces summary information about the structure of a PDF file, using Didier Stevens' pdfid (https://blog.didierstevens.com/programs/pdf-tools/).
-Provide the PDF file content as a base64- encoded string, for example the output from the “Attachment to Base64” function.
+Provide the PDF file content as a base64-encoded string, for example the output from the “Attachment to Base64” function.

+This function is useful in initial triage of suspicious email attachments and other files.
+It allows you to identify PDF documents that contain (for example) JavaScript or that execute an action when opened.
+PDFiD also handles name obfuscation.
+The combination of PDF automatic action and JavaScript makes a document very suspicious.

  ![screenshot: fn-utilities-pdfid ](./screenshots/fn-utilities-pdfid.png)